Where Ducks Nest Affects Production

 The number of ducks in the fall flight in any given year relies primarily on the conditions and occurrences the birds encounter on the breeding grounds.
 The science clearly shows that nest success, hen summer survival, duckling survival and other events of the three-month breeding season are 10 times more important to duck population growth or decline as anything that happens during the other nine months of the year — including hunting season.

-Nearly all of the duck species popular with hunters breed in the northern tier of U.S. prairie states, Alaska and Canada.
+Many duck species hunted throughout the flyways breed in the northern tier of U.S. prairie states, Alaska, and Canada.
 It’s an enormous area that’s broken into important breeding regions.
-These include the prairie pothole region, which is subclassified as the prairies region and the Canadian parklands region; the boreal forest, which roughly covers the northern half of Canada and the majority of Alaska; the eastern forest in eastern Canada and New England, which includes a mix of agriculture, closed forest, beaver wetlands and other habitats; and the Arctic region north of the boreal forest, of which the river deltas are most productive for waterfowl, particularly arctic geese and marine duck species.
+These include the prairie pothole region, which is subclassified as the prairies region and the Canadian parklands region; the boreal forest, which roughly covers the northern half of Canada and the majority of Alaska; the eastern forest in eastern Canada and New England, which includes a mix of agriculture, closed forest, beaver wetlands and other habitats; and the tundra regions above the boreal forest.

-The following maps show the core breeding areas for mallards, pintails, blue-winged teal, green-winged teal, gadwalls, black ducks, canvasbacks, redheads, ring-necked ducks and scaup.
+The following maps show the core breeding areas for mallard, pintail, blue-winged teal, green-winged teal, gadwall, black duck, canvasback, redhead, ring-necked duck, and lesser scaup.

-Delta Waterfowl president Dr. Frank Rohwer says that breeding habits and varying levels of adaptability are also important factors in forecasting the populations of individual duck species.
+Delta Waterfowl President and Chief Scientist, Dr. Frank Rohwer, said that breeding habits and varying levels of adaptability are also important factors in forecasting the populations of individual duck species.
 Each species has idiosyncrasies that dramatically impact nesting success in any given year.

 Ring-necked Ducks and Scaup (Bluebills)

 “Ringnecks were traditionally in the boreal, but they have a population that’s done nothing but expand.
 In fact, they are expanding geographically into the parklands.
 Ringnecks are an over-water nester, but scaup [to which ringnecks are closely related] are typically upland nesters.
-I think that’s why scaup are doing lousy up in the boreal.
+It’s thought that is why scaup are doing lousy up in the boreal.
 They get the short end of the deal as we get climate change and predator populations become higher.
 Overall, scaup are getting hammered in the uplands and ringnecks are doing very well nesting over water.”

 Canvasbacks and Redheads